the-shoaib2/aura/scripts/backend-module/backend-module-guide.md

 # Backend module

-A backend module is a self-contained unit of backend functionality tied to a specific n8n feature.
+A backend module is a self-contained unit of backend functionality tied to a specific aura feature.

 Benefits of modularity: